 4. DON’T FORGET SHIPPING

-Santa can deliver treats and toys all over the world in one night, but for the rest of us, there’s the United States Post Office.
+Santa can deliver treats and toys all over the world in one night, but for the rest of us, we often times have to rely on delivery and shipping services which can add extra expense.
 Remember to allocate funds in your budget to mail packages to far-away loved ones or to ship items to your home from online retailers - all those shipping fees add up quickly.
-To avoid overspending and paying excessive fees for expedited shipping, plan to ship your packages by December 14.
+To avoid overspending and paying excessive fees for expedited shipping, plan to ship your packages by December 14, and watch for online promotions that offer free shipping.